Comparisons

 SolRecover: Fully Client-Side

-SolRecover processes everything in your browser:
+SolRecover processes everything in your browser with zero backend server involvement:

 2. Empty accounts are identified in browser JavaScript

-3. The close transaction is constructed client-side
+3. The close transaction is constructed client-side in your browser

 4. You review and sign the transaction in your wallet

 SolRecover’s server serves only the static webpage.
 It never sees your wallet address, account data, or transaction details.
+The RPC provider (Helius) is an independent third party, not controlled by SolRecover, which further minimizes the trust surface.

 Security Verdict